theias/certbot_deployer_bigip/README.md

 [Certbot Deployer] plugin for deploying certificates to F5 BIG-IP devices

+> BIG-IP is a collection of hardware platforms and software solutions providing services focused on security, reliability, and performance. - [What is BIG-IP?]

 This tool runs as a [Certbot] "deploy hook", and uploads and installs Certbot certificates to BIG-IP and optionally associates them with a profile.

 # Requires